Alumni Leadership Board

 Will I get to go to Little Tokyo and Manzanar again?

-Right now, the plan is to have two or three ALB Core members facilitate the program sessions and serve as chaperones during the 2017 Kansha Project.
+Right now, the plan is to have two or three ALB members facilitate the program sessions and serve as chaperones during the 2018 Kansha Project.
 The previous year’s chaperones will mentor the chaperones for the following year, to ensure program consistently and continuity.

 What will I be working on?

-Your exact tasks and workload will be determined collectively by Kansha Core once it is formed.
-In addition to implementing the 2017 Kansha Project, the ALB will expand its programming beyond the annual Kansha Project trip.
-These components will be determined by the Kansha Core ALB– we want to hear your ideas!
+Your exact tasks and workload will be determined collectively by Kansha ALB once it is formed.
+In addition to implementing the 2018 Kansha Project, the ALB will expand its programming beyond the annual Kansha Project trip.
+These components will be determined by the Kansha ALB– we want to hear your ideas!
 Potential additional components may include a Kansha Service Project and a community curriculum.
-Kansha Core will shape the structure and goals of the Kansha Alumni Board.
+Kansha ALB will be able to shape the structure and goals.

 I don’t live in Chicago.
 Can I still be involved?

-Members of the Kansha Core must be able to attend monthly meetings in-person.
-However, there will still be plenty of opportunities to participate on ALB remotely or less frequently than monthly meetings.
-These tasks will be determined and communicated once the Kansha Core is formed.
+Members of the Kansha ALB members must be able to attend monthly meetings in-person.
+However, there will still be plenty of opportunities to participate as a volunteer remotely or less frequently than monthly meetings.
+These tasks will be determined and communicated once the Kansha Board is formed.

 How do I apply?

-- ALB January – September meetings – Third Tuesdays of the month
+- ALB January – September meetings to be decided after retreat

 - Kansha Project Culmination – Mid-late June, the weekend following the Kansha Project